-Offshore trusts are primarily formed for asset protection purposes; although a lot of individuals mistakenly believe that an offshore trust can also shelter income from U.S. income taxes.
+Offshore trusts are primarily formed for asset protection purposes or pre-immigration tax planning.
 An offshore trust, for U.S. tax purposes, may be treated either as a foreign trust or a domestic trust.

-If an offshore trust is deemed to be a foreign trust for U.S. tax purposes, any transfer of appreciated property to the trust will be subject to taxation on the transfer, and be subject to substantially increased reporting requirements.
+If an offshore trust is deemed to be a foreign trust for U.S. tax purposes, any transfer of appreciated property to the trust will be subject to taxation on the transfer, and be subject to substantially increased reporting requirements.81

-If an offshore trust is deemed to be a grantor trust for U.S. tax purposes (usually because the trust has a U.S. beneficiary), then the grantor of the trust will remain liable for U.S. income taxes attributable to the income generated by the offshore trust.
+If an offshore trust is deemed to be a grantor trust for U.S. tax purposes (usually because the trust has a U.S. beneficiary), then the grantor of the trust will remain liable for U.S. income taxes attributable to the income generated by the offshore trust.82